Science Explains The Signs of Melasma (And Why It Happens)

 2. Sun Exposure

 It’s not a coincidence that many people who develop dark patches notice them in places exposed to the sun.
 Melanocytes are specialized skin cells that control pigmentation.
-Overexposure from the sun’s ultraviolet rays can affect these cells and cause dark splotches.
+Overexposure to the sun’s ultraviolet rays can affect these cells and cause dark splotches.

 Is Hyperpigmentation the Same?

 Not all hyperpigmentation is the same.
-It’s a general term that dermatologists use to describe any skin condition that causes darker spots.
+It’s a general term dermatologists use to describe any skin condition that causes darker spots.
 This may include freckles, age spots, acne scars, and dark patches.

 The difference is that these spots are usually related to pregnancy and hormones.
 However, some cases may be related to overexposure to the sun.
 It usually appears on more conspicuous places like your face, neck, shoulders, and sometimes along your hairline.